The regular lines of antigen-antibody

 The second reaction identified in the 1978 study [1] was the slowly

-The aggregation reaction had not been seen in measurements of neutralization rates.
-A likely explanation is that the antibody samples used had high antibody concentrations, because of which it will have been diluted away.
+An aggregation reaction was not seen in earlier measurements of neutralization rates [3,4].
+A likely explanation is that the antibody samples used had high antibody concentrations, because of which the aggregation reaction was diluted away in the dilutions used in the experiments.

 Conclusions summarized.